-Overall: The age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians in Queensland from July 2013 to June 2015 was 440 per 1,000.
-This was 1.2 times the rate for non-Indigenous Australians.
+Overall: The age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians in the Northern Territory from July 2013 to June 2015 was 517 per 1,000.
+This rate was 1.7 times the rate for non-Indigenous Australians.

 Nationally from July 2013 to June 2015, the age-standardised hospitalisation rate (excluding dialysis) for Indigenous Australians was 417 per 1,000.
 This was 1.2 times the rate for non-Indigenous Australians.
 After adjusting for Indigenous under-identification, the hospitalisation rate for Indigenous Australians was 1.3 times the rate for non-Indigenous Australians (Table 1.02.1).